Generalized Thomas-Yau Uniqueness Theorems: Maslov Forms

-On the other hand, we can make Hamiltonian perturbations of special Lagrangians and $J$-minimal Lagangians.
-The result for special Lagrangians goes back to McLean's theorem \cite{ML} and that for $J$-minimal Lagrangians is proved by Lotay--Pacini \cite[Theorem 5.6]{LP}. \begin{thm}\l{HamPert1} {\bf(i)} Let $(X,\om,J)$ be a K\"ahler manifold and $\Ps$ a $J$-holomorphic volume form on $X.$ Then under perturbations of $(J,\Ps),$ as $\om$-compatible complex structures and holomorphic volume forms relative to them, every closed immersed special Lagrangian persists as Hamiltonian perturbations. \\{\bf(ii)} Let $(X,\om,J)$ be a K\"ahler manifold such that $-\om$ is the Ricci $(1,1)$-form of another K\"ahler metric $g$ on $(X,J).$ Then under perturbations of $(J,g),$ as $\om$-compatible complex structures and K\"ahler metrics relative to them whose Ricci $(1,1)$-forms are all equal to $-\om,$ every closed immersed $J$-minimal Lagrangian persists as Hamiltonian perturbations. \end{thm}
+On the other hand, we can make (domain) Hamiltonian perturbations of special Lagrangians and $J$-minimal Lagangians.
+The result for special Lagrangians goes back to McLean's theorem \cite{ML} and that for $J$-minimal Lagrangians is proved by Lotay--Pacini \cite[Theorem 5.6]{LP}. \begin{thm}\l{HamPert1} {\bf(i)} Let $(X,\om,J)$ be a K\"ahler manifold, $\Ps$ a $J$-holomorphic volume form on $X$ and $L\sb X$ a closed immersed special Lagrangian relative to $(J,\Ps).$ Then for every sufficiently small perturbation $(J',\Ps')$ of $(J,\Ps)$ as $\om$-compatible complex structures and holomorphic volume forms relative to them, there exists a domain Hamiltonian perturbation of $L$ which is special with respect to $(J',\Ps').$ \\{\bf(ii)} Let $(X,\om,J)$ be a K\"ahler manifold such that $-\om$ is the Ricci $(1,1)$-form of another K\"ahler metric $g$ on $(X,J),$ and $L\sb X$ a closed immersed $J$-minimal Lagrangian.
+Then for every sufficiently small perturbation $(J',g')$ of $(J,g)$ as $\om$-compatible complex structures and K\"ahler metrics relative to them whose Ricci $(1,1)$-forms are all equal to $-\om,$ there exists a domain Hamiltonian perturbation of $L$ which is $J$-minimal with respect to $(J',g').$ \end{thm}